 • Cricut Explore Air 2 vs. Silhouette Cameo 3 – Which Cutting Machine Is The Best?

 3. Cricut Explore Air

 Time to throw out the convoluted instruction manuals you see with other cutting devices because the Explore Air is here to stay.
-This Cricut Machine doesn’t require any special settings or instructions for users to use all of its features.
+This Cricut machine doesn’t require any special settings or instructions for users to use all of its features.
 The only requirement is to set the right command with the Smart Set dial and the machine is good to go!

 Precise and speedy cuts are possible whether the design is large or small.
 Users can also write with this Cricut Maker for personalized touches for cards, boxes, and other materials.
 However, the software can only cut up to a maximum area of 5.5 x 8-inches.
-Furthermore, users have to align their desired cuts on their preferred location because there’s no control from the application to control the site of the design.
+Furthermore, users have to align their desired cuts on their preferred location because there’s no control from the application to control the size of the design.

 There are some shortcomings that come with the Explore Air, but it’s still a well-made Cricut Machine that can deliver plenty of promises.

 Conclusion: Getting the Cricut Explore Air is a great way to upgrade from an older model.
 It brings ease-of-use and flexibility for numerous cutting and writing projects.
 However, there are some complications regarding the software that can limit the usefulness of the device.
 Users are advised to do some workarounds when setting up and using this Cricut Machine.

 • Easy to setup and use.

 • The machine can last for a very long time.